 In addition to the players who have gone on to play at the professional level, Horton has also had 55 former players, including five current Division I head coaches, who have landed coaching jobs at various levels.

-Horton has also coached 22 players that have competed for the U.S. National Team.
-Seven of those have come from Horton’s Oregon teams, with pitcher David Peterson becoming the latest to don the red, white and blue.
-Horton served as the head coach for the 2016 Collegiate National Team and was a member of the U.S. coaching staff in 2012.
+Horton has also coached 23 players that have competed for the U.S. National Team.
+Nine of those have come from Horton’s Oregon teams, with pitcher Kenyon Yovan becoming the latest to don the red, white and blue.
+Horton earned the USA Baseball Rod Dedeaux Coach of the Year Award after serving as the head coach for the 2016 Collegiate National Team and was a member of the U.S. coaching staff in 2012.

 Horton was a player on the Cerritos College teams in 1972 and 1973.
 As the Falcons’ team captain in 1973, he won the Dallas Moon Award and was a member of the state championship team.
 Horton played two seasons for Garrido at Cal State Fullerton in 1975 and 1976 and earned All-PCAA honors as both a junior and a senior.
 He was on the first Fullerton team to go to the College World Series in 1975.

 In 1994, Horton was inducted into the California Community College Baseball Coaches Association Hall of Fame.
 He also was inducted into the Downey High School Hall of Fame in May of 2003 and was honored in 2005 with the Orange County Manager of the Year Award, given by the Orange Coast Chapter of the Society for Advancement of Management.
-In October 2013, Horton was inducted into the Cal State Fullerton Hall of Fame as part of the 1995 team.
+In October 2013, Horton was inducted into the Cal State Fullerton Hall of Fame as part of the 1995 team before being inducted in 2017 as an individual.

 Horton earned his bachelor’s degree from Cal State Fullerton in 1978 and a master’s from Cal Lutheran in 1980.
-He and his wife, Francie, have four daughters: Michele, Heather, Loyal and Rebecca, seven granddaughters: Angelica, Alyssa, Kailey, Kendall, Samantha, Calise and Dakoda, and one grandson: Joseph.
+He and his wife, Francie, have four daughters: Michele, Heather, Loyal and Rebecca, seven granddaughters: Angelica, Alyssa, Kailey, Kendall, Samantha, Calise and Dakoda, and two grandsons: Joseph and Gunner.